-Diagnostic radiology at Altru Hospital and Altru Main Clinic provides quality x-rays.
+Diagnostic radiology at Altru Hospital provides quality x-rays.
 Our diagnostic services include exams in fluoroscopy, portables, C-arm, trauma and routine radiography.
 All services are available 24 hours a day, seven days a week.

-Dual x-ray absorptiometry (DXA) measures bone mineral density (BMD).
-DXA is a relatively easy procedure with low radiation exposure.
-DXA scanning focuses on two main areas: the hip and the spine.
+Dual x-ray absorptiometry (DEXA) measures bone mineral density (BMD).
+DEXA is a relatively easy procedure with low radiation exposure.
+DEXA scanning focuses on two main areas: the hip and the spine.

-DXA scans often help to diagnose osteoporosis.
-A DXA scan can measure the BMD at one site which can help predict fractures at other sites.
+DEXA scans often help to diagnose osteoporosis.
+A DEXA scan can measure the BMD at one site which can help predict fractures at other sites.

 Interventional radiology uses catheters and imaging equipment to diagnose and treat medical problems.
 While this is usually an invasive procedure, it is much safer and easier for patients than surgery.
 Often, conditions can be diagnosed and treated on an outpatient basis using interventional radiology.

 Neuroradiology And Magnetic Resonance Imaging (MRI)

 Neuroradiology is the x-ray study of the nervous system.
 Specialized scans of the head and spinal cord are done using Magnetic Resonance Imaging (MRI).